raspberrypilearning/pacman-terminal/en/step_3.md

 ![Pacman Image](images/pacmancharacter.png)

-Instead of just being a hungry yellow dot, you are also an ethical hacker.
-However, there is a huge problem with your computer system.
+However, instead of just being a hungry yellow dot, you are also an ethical hacker.

+SOMETHING HERE ABOUT THE GOAL OF THE WHOLE THING.

+There is a huge problem with your computer system.
 It is being attacked by nasty viruses.
 These viruses are the Pacman ghosts:

 |                                              |                                              |
 | :------------------------------------------: | :------------------------------------------: |